Sherah Martin Kemp Art

 "Bridge Through the Darkness"

-Original watercolor painting on watercolor paper, framed and matted.
-Size of painting, 16"x12".
+Original watercolor painting on watercolor paper.
+2023.
+16"x12".

-Represents the strength of God as a bridge holding us as we travel through times of deep darkness.
+For me this one represents the strength of God as a bridge holding us as we travel through times of deep darkness.